Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_streaming_integration/data_engineering_streaming_integration.md

 ### What we've covered
 We discussed a lot of important aspects in this quickstart:
-* batch, micro-batch, continious, real-time integration & processing
+* batch, micro-batch, continuous, real-time integration & processing
-* syncronous and asyncronous design patterns
+* synchronous and asynchronous design patterns
 * discussed options of using Snowflake build primitives for working with Streaming data, including direct stage queries, COPY, Snowpipe, Streaming Snowpipe
 * built three examples of getting sample streaming data into Snowflake target tables

 ### Next steps
-Hope now understanding various options at your fingertips your next data pipeline will be done easier and more efficient.
+Hope now understanding various options at your fingertips your next data pipeline will be done easier and more efficiently.
 Please stay tuned for the upcoming quickstarts in Snowflake Streaming series:
 * **Streaming Data Integration with Snowflake (this very guide)** - This guide will focus on design patterns and building blocks for data integration within Snowflake